angelajholden/angelajholden/README.md

 ## 🌱 Software Engineer • Frontend Developer • Educator • Streamer • Creator

 After more than a decade as a frontend developer, I’ve worked on thousands of projects—ranging from small business websites to large-scale university systems.
-I have a degree in Software Engineering and a strong foundation in object-oriented programming — earned the hard way, and I’m proud of it.
+I have a degree in Software Engineering and a strong foundation in object-oriented programming.

 These days, I focus on teaching and mentoring through live streams, tutorials, and open source projects.
 My [YouTube channel](https://www.youtube.com/@angelajholden) is all about learning by doing — building from scratch with HTML, CSS, and JavaScript to help devs truly understand the web.